 What was the intended purpose of the Lotus Tower?

-The picturesque Lotus Tower built on the banks of the Beira Lake was intended to be used as a communication facility with a revolving observation deck. uniquely, its purpose was also to be a tourist attraction with in-built leisure activities to lure locals looking for recreation.
+The picturesque Lotus Tower built on the banks of the Beira Lake was originally to be communication facility with a revolving observation deck.
+Uniquely, its purpose was also to be a tourist attraction with in-built leisure activities to lure locals looking for recreation.
 However, as of October 20, 2021, we can safely say that the Lotus Tower is not functioning for its original purpose.

 The design

-The design of this building is inspired by the Lotus flower, a very popular native flower in rural Sri Lanka.
+The design of this building takes inspiration from the Lotus flower, a popular native flower in rural Sri Lanka.
 In fact, the Lotus flower grows in the deep mud, far away from the sun.
 However, when the Lotus reaches the light, it becomes a beautiful flower to cherish.
 Meanwhile, the locals regard this flower as a symbol of purity.

-By all accounts, the design of this structure is individualistic and projects its own unique persona.
-Hence, the tower’s colour is planned to alternate between pink and light yellow with streaks of green in a smooth transition.
-Instantly, this is an effect achieved by coating the glass with light.
-Apart from the intended purposes of this structure, we can assume that the completed Lotus Tower gives a sense of purpose to the aspiring, modern Sri Lankans.
-Thus, this amazing tower is special not only because of its height but also because of the technology and the facilities incorporated into it.
-By all accounts, the Lotus tower appeals to the youth of the country.
-Meanwhile, this charming sight in the middle of a busy area is just perfect to make everything peaceful.
+By all accounts, the design of Lotus Tower is individualistic and projects its unique persona.
+Hence, the tower’s colour alternates between pink and light yellow with streaks of green in a smooth transition.
+Apart from the intended purposes of this structure, the tower projects a sense of purpose to the aspiring, modern upwardly mobile youthful Sri Lankans.
+Thus, this amazing tower is special not because of its height but also because of the technology and the facilities it provides.
+Meanwhile, when fully lit, it is an imposing sight in the middle of the busy business district.

 What are the features of Colombo’s Lotus Tower?

-The structure consists of nine levels which are mainly for radio/television transmission facilities.
-Apart from that, allocations are made for dining rooms, event halls, and a lounge for around 250 guests.
-Uniquely, there’s also a reception hall for around 280 guests and a revolving restaurant where up to 200 guests can be accommodated.
-Additionally, an outdoor observation deck was also incorporated in the original plan.
+As per the original plan, the structure has nine levels mainly for radio/television transmission facilities.
+Apart from that, there is space for dining rooms, event halls, and a lounge for around 250 guests.
+Uniquely, there’s a reception hall for around 280 guests and a revolving restaurant to accommodate 200 guests.
+Additionally, an outdoor observation deck is now fully operational.
 Likewise, the revolving restaurant takes around 90 minutes to complete one circle.
-Interestingly, due to this feature, guests will not have the same view throughout their stay.
+Interestingly, this is a unique feature, as guests will not have the same view throughout their stay.

 Furthermore, the outdoor observation deck is also fascinating because it reveals the magnificent sight of Colombo City at a height of around 245 meters.
 In like manner, the main spotlight of this structure is the Antenna Mast, which has a length of around 90 meters.
 Notably, this heavy steel structure can accommodate 20 television broadcasting companies, 50 FM broadcasters and telecom operators.